Great mom-and-pop motels

-Luckily, there's one: the Sunset Motel, facing on the bay and away from the strip-like downtown, $76-$84 for rooms that have fridges, microwaves and wireless Internet.
+Luckily, there's one: the Sunset Motel, facing on the bay and away from the strip-like downtown.
+Rooms that have fridges, microwaves and wireless Internet.
 It's friendly and quiet and has picnic tables and places for children to play.

 It also rents two three-bedroom cottages that sleep eight, 906-387-4574.